 Other guest lecturers came from the UK, such as composer Alexander Goehr (born in Berlin in 1932).
 He lectured on new compositional techniques in Beijing in 1980—the year of publication of Luo’s dodecaphonic song—and again a little later.
 But also permanent teachers at the Central Conservatory such as Yao Heng-lu elevated the relevance of England for Chinese music theory.
 The Central Conservatory had been closed during the Cultural Revolution and Yao was among the first students to matriculate there in 1976 upon its reopening after the reign of the Gang of Four.
 In the 1980s, Yao completed his PhD in England.
 Afterwards he taught many generations of Chinese students at the Central Conservatory in music analysis.

 He is the author of many pedagogical treatises.
 His harmony treatise demonstrates how chord symbols that Yao imported from England merged with Soviet symbols and more traditional Roman numerals.
-An example is symbol for the augmented sixth-chord in Figure 5.
+An example is the symbol for the augmented sixth-chord in Figure 5, an excerpt from Wagner’s The Valkyrie, act II, scene 4.

 Examples like those quoted above made it clear to our research team that it would be too narrow to consider only relics of German-language music theory in China.
 Instead, it would require a team of scholars who are trained in the theory traditions of other countries as well to adequately trace and differentiate the influence of Roman numerals of presumably German origin, Soviet chord symbols, which adopt a Riemannian system, and British signs which root in ideas from the early nineteenth century.
 The British tradition of music theory has played a strong role also for political reasons: Since Hong Kong was integrated into the People’s Republic, it has constituted a pole of attraction for students from mainland China, who come to study within a music theory system that still bears clear traces of its past as a former British colony.